ShivamPatel-India/Konnect/README.md

 # Konnect

+Konnect is a user-centric social platform offering secure authentication, content creation with reactions, follower dynamics, and automated content moderation.
+With tiered accounts and an admin portal, it ensures a safe, engaging space for users to connect and share meaningful content.

 ## Project Functionalities

 - **User Authentication**: Users can register and log in, and their email addresses can be verified.
 Passwords can be reset if forgotten.